Giovanni Castellucci: Autostrade

 In January 2000, Castellucci was appointed CEO of the Barilla Group.
 The following year, he joined the Autostrade Group as a general manager.
-From April 2005 to January 2019, he also served as CEO of Autostrade per l'Italia.
+From April 2005 to January 2019, he served as CEO of Autostrade per l'Italia.

-Atlantia and the Abertis Operation
+Atlantia and the Abertis operation

 In April 2006, Castellucci became CEO of the Autostrade Group, which was later renamed Atlantia.
-Atlantia manages highways in Italy, Brazil, Chile, India, and Poland.
-Aeroporti di Roma, part of the Atlantia Group, manages Rome Fiumicino (the main international hub) and Rome Ciampino (the city airport), as well as the French Riviera airports: Nice, Cannes–Mandelieu, and Saint-Tropez.

-In March 2018, the Atlantia Group acquired a 15.49% stake in Eurotunnel.
+In March 2018, the Atlantia Group acquired a 15.49% stake in the Eurotunnel.
 Castellucci took on the position of Chief Executive Officer of the new holding.
 In November 2013, he became a board director of Aeroporti di Roma.
-Castellucci acquired Spanish infrastructure company Abertis, which has been consolidated into Atlantia's portfolio following an agreement with ACS and Hochtief.
-On 17 September 2019, Castellucci resigned from both his positions as Chief Executive Officer and General Manager of Atlantia.
+Castellucci acquired the Spanish infrastructure company Abertis, which has been acquired by Atlantia following an agreement with ACS and Hochtief.
+On the 17^{th} of September 2019, Castellucci resigned from both his positions as Chief Executive Officer and General Manager of Atlantia.

-2013 bus crash trials
+2013 Bus Crash Trials

-In July 2013, the 2013 Monteforte Irpino bus crash on the Bari-Napoli highway resulted in the death of 40 people.
+On July 28, 2013, a bus on the A16 motorway plunged off a viaduct near Monteforte Irpino (Avellino), killing 40 people.
 Multiple former and current managers at Autostrade, including Castellucci, were charged with multiple counts of negligent homicide and criminal negligence in connection with the incident.

-On 11 January 2019, Castellucci was acquitted by the Court of Avellino.
-In 2023, the Court of Appeal of Naples overturned the acquittal and sentenced him to six years in prison.
+On January 11, 2019, Castellucci was acquitted by the Court of Avellino.
+In 2023, the Court of Appeal of Naples overturned the acquittal and sentenced him to serve six years in prison.
 The Court of Cassation upheld the conviction on 11 April 2025.